 - VCE's back-office systems are in place to automate opt-outs/opt-ins, so administrative costs are low. - Customers have expressed concerns with opt out fees. - Financial impacts are minimal.
-Now that VCE is fully operational, the opt-out numbers have dropped dramatically compared to start-up, minimizing impacts on revenue.
+Now that VCE is fully operational, the opt-out numbers have dropped dramatically compared to start-up, minimizing impacts on revenue. - Processing the opt out fees could cost more than the revenue generated from the fees.

-TO: VCE Board of Directors
+то: VCE Board of Directors

-Jim Parks, Director of Customer Care and Marketing
+FROM: Mitch Sears, Interim General Manager Jim Parks, Director of Customer Care and Marketing

 SUBJECT: SACOG Grant Update

+DATE: June 11, 2020